Hello First Time Here? Featured Tile Search How to Order Tile Contact

 The angel half-panels are a good example of brainstorming with the customer for this kitchen in Arlington, Virginia.
 My original offering was for full panels (there are six) or square tiles showing only the angel faces.
 The full panels were too tall for the undercabinet backsplash, so we divided the panels and moved the seventh day angel, who was at the bottom of the sixth day, to her own panel.
 Each panel is 8 inches by 12 inches on two 8x6 inch tiles.
 The Days of Creation have an interesting backstory: Burne-Jones Days of Creation Angels

 William De Morgan carnations are classic.
 And happy.
-These De Morgan carnations are installed in a Brooklyn, New York, kitchen.
+These De Morgan carnations are installed in a Bronx, New York, kitchen.
 The homeowner wanted larger tiles but was limited by height, so we made an eight-inch tile based on De Morgan's design for smaller tiles.
 The blue color pops more than it shows in this interior lighting.
 You can see a daylight photo of one of these tiles, and the other colorways available.William De Morgan Carnation tiles

 Bird and Trellis is a bespoke tile made for an Arts & Crafts home in Seattle, Washington.
 The tiles have rose pink flowers and bright blue birds, in a blue and white kitchen.
 The blue of the birds bounces off the kitchen's blue walls.
 Morris's inspiration for bird and trellis was watching birds dart through the rose trellises that stood in the garden at Red House.
 I have Bird and Trellis in several colors.
 Bird and Trellis Border Tiles